 His kids were magical beings, distilled from pure joy of life – and unable to share their wonderful discoveries without shouting at the top of their lungs – from a distance of mere centimeters.

-He would seek refuge in the deepest part of the forest.
+Christopher would seek refuge in the deepest part of the forest.
 He longed for tranquility in the calm, dim light under the trees.
 But sure enough someone would start up a motor saw and cut right through his soul.
 Even when that didn’t happen: There would always be birds, chirping happily.
-It annoyed him endlessly.

 One day his wife was chatting on WhatsApp with her mother, while starting the dishwasher.
-Down on the street a delivery van backed up and two neighbors started an agitated argument about the children’s push chairs in the house floor.
+Down on the street a delivery van backed up and two neighbors started an agitated argument about the children’s pushchairs on the house floor.
 His blood pressure shot through the roof, the sounds around him got distorted and his heart quit its job – effective immediately.

 His funeral was a quiet event.
 Or would have been if the priest wouldn’t have gone on and on and on about how much everyone loved him and how dearly he would be missed.
 Blah, blah, blah…